-- Delete any existing DATUM line definitions before the file is read. - 2.
-If a DATUM line in the file being read has the same acronym as an existing DATUM line then the existing definition will be overwritten. - 3.
+- 1. Delete any existing DATUM line definitions before the file is read. - If a DATUM line in the file being read has the same acronym as an existing DATUM line then the existing definition will be overwritten.
+If a DATUM line in the file - 3.
 If a DATUM line in the file being read has the same acronym as an existing DATUM line then the new definition in the file will be ignored.